-Groundwater contamination was delineated by analyzing groundwater collected from four temporary piezometers installed in and around the contamination source.
-Groundwater samples collected from four boreholes did not indicate the presence of BTEX or PAH compounds.
-There is no groundwater contamination, therefore, no monitoring wells are recommended as part of the SIP.
+Groundwater contamination was delineated by analyzing groundwater collected from four boreholes installed in and around the contamination source.
+The groundwater sample collected from one borehole in the tank pit indicated that the concentration of benzene in the groundwater exceeds its MCL.
+However, groundwater samples collected from boreholes around the perimeter of the tank pit did not indicate the presence of groundwater contamination.